Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Healthy Alternative Treats for Dogs

-Just because a dog can eat something, does not mean they should.
+Just because a dog can eat something, that does not mean they should.
 But if your dog is the begging type and you want to get them off your case, consider some healthy alternative treats:

 • Baked sweet potato